Yves33/WxGPX2/README.md

 seconds     # time in seconds since beginning of recordings lat         # latitude lon         # longitude idx         # the index of point in file.
-Usefull for scripting deltat      # interval (s) between two consecutive points deltaxy     # distance (m) between two consecutive points; calculated from lat,lon heading     # course (in degrees); calculated from lat,lon speed       # speed.
+Useful for scripting deltat      # interval (s) between two consecutive points deltaxy     # distance (m) between two consecutive points; calculated from lat, lon heading     # course (in degrees); calculated from lat, lon speed       # speed.
 If not found in file, speed is calculated from position and time distance    # cumulative distance. if not found in file, uses the cumulative sum of deltaxy
 ```